lses40311/deep_learning_framework/README.md

     - `set_input_data(X)` and `set_target(y)` are functions for setting the input data and the target labels.
     - Fully-connected layers can be added to the network by using function `add_FC_layer(n_hidden, activation)`.
     - The output layer for calculating the mean squared error can be added to the network by using `add_mse_layer()`.
     - `back_propagation()` forward passes the data and back propagates the result for obtaining the gradient, and performs a step of gradient decent on the parameters.
-The back propagation function heavily relies on calling the `build_grad(V)` function, which was implemented by following the algorithm 6.5 and 6.6.
+The back propagation function heavily relies on calling the `build_grad(V)` function, which was implemented by following the algorithm 6.5 and 6.6 in the textbook.
 - `class Variable` is a data structure for storing the variable in the computational graph.
 - `class ComputationalGraph` handles the construction of the computational graph, such as inserting and deleting variable vertex.
 This class also contains three abstract functions described in the textbook p.p.
 215, namely `get_operation(V)`, `get_consumers(V)`, and `get_inputs(V)`.